parsonsmatt/command-pattern/1-intro.md

 Writing tests first is a great proxy for writing good code.
 You get immediate feedback on your library design.
-Having "tests" to cover correctness and find bugs is just about a nice side effect.
+Having tests to cover correctness and find bugs is just about a nice side effect.

 # TDD is hard!